hbashton/VIIPER/README.md

 You have two options for developing feeder applications that control the virtual devices created by VIIPER:

-- Use the standalone VIIPER server and interface via the exposed TCP-API (prefferably using one of the available client libraries)
+- Use the standalone VIIPER server and interface via the exposed TCP-API (preferably using one of the available client libraries)
-- Integrate libVIIPER directly into you application.
+- Integrate libVIIPER directly into your application.
   See [Examples](examples/libVIIPER) for examples in either C or C#.

 ### 🔌 API